TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 **Figure 3:** Simple centroid tracking may produce erroneous associations when objects disappear periodically from the frame.
 Here the top flower moves out of frame and the bottom flower would be assigned to the track of the top flower in frame t-1.

 #
+### Input data for the tracking algorithm

+The input data for the tracking algorithm are bounding box coordinates for each object in each frame given in the following format: frame number, x-min, y-min, x-max, y-max.
+Here, x-min, y-min is the top left corner of the bounding box and x-max, y-max is the bottom right corner.
+The bounding box centroid is calculated on the basis of these coordinates within the algorithm.
+Calculating tracking accuracy requires a ground truth ID for each bounding box which can be given in the sixth column.

+As this data structure is outputted from both manual object annotations and object detection methods with CNNs, the method can be applied on both manually and automatically derived data.

+#
 ### Identifying optimal user parameters

-To explore the effect of the user parameters and to identify the optimal combination of parameters for our case of tracking flowers, we ran the tracking algorithm on each of the five image series with every combination of a range of values for each parameter (3.179 combinations): Values for max disappeared and running mean were 0-160 with a step size of 10 and for max distance we used values 0-1000 with a step size of 100.
+To explore the effect of the user parameters and to identify the optimal combination of parameters for our case of tracking flowers, we applied the tracking algorithm on each of the five image-series with every combination of a range of values for each parameter (3179 combinations): Values for max gap size and running mean were 0-160 with a step size of 10 and for max distance we used values 0-1000 with a step size of 100.
 Note that set to zero ignores the parameter altogether.
-We identified the setting(s) that returned the lowest number of track mismatches snd compare the tracking results between optimal settings and all parameters set to zero.
+We identified the setting(s) that returned the lowest number of track mismatches and compare the tracking results between optimal settings and all parameters set to zero.

- we performed a set of analyses on the five ground tracks.
-First, we calculated the largest distance between any two points within any track for any flower in each of the five series.
-Further, we calculated the maximum number of frames a flower track was lost and subsequently reappeared for each series.

 #
-## Evaluating tracking perfomance
+## Evaluating tracking performance

 The optimal way of quantifying tracking performance depends on the goal of the tracking.
 To associate other information obtained in the images to the individual flower, for example flower visits, we want as much as possible of the track to be correct.
-To derive flowering length, in theory we just need to track the most extreme points correctly and can ignore the intermediate points.
-Lastly, we may be interested in the number of flowers that existed in a plot, in which case we want the number of tracks obtained by automatic tracking to be as close as possible to the actual number of individuals in the series.
+To derive flowering length, in theory we just need to be able to connect the first and the last image of a flower and can ignore the intermediate points.
+Lastly, in some scenarios one may be interested in the number of flowers that existed in a plot, in which case we want the number of tracks obtained by automatic tracking to be as close as possible to the actual number of individuals in the series.

 The multiple object tracking accuracy (MOTA) score quantifies tracking performance based on counts of tracking mismatches [@bernardin2008].
 Mismatches occur when objects swap track identity because they are in close vicinity to each other or when an object periodically disappears and is assigned a new track identity when it reappears.
 Only the shifts in tracking identity are counted as mismatches while the number of points assigned to each track is not considered.
-We calculate the number of mismatches and the MOTA score to evaluate performance of our tracking and filtering algorithms.
-Further, we compare the number of tracks identified by the automatic tracking with the true number of flowers in a series.
+We use three evaluation metrics: We calculate the number of mismatches and derive the MOTA score (number of mismatches in relation to the total number of points) to evaluate performance of our tracking and filtering algorithms.
+Finally, we compare the number of tracks identified by the automatic tracking with the true number of flowers in a series.
 These should ideally be equal.

 #